HEALTH AND HARMONY AT WORK: Improve Creativity and Productivity in the Workplace

 Music has the capacity to overcome physical and cognitive limitations and encourage engagement and interaction, offering a new form of communication to those who, either gradually or suddenly, are overcome by an unwelcome and disruptive challenges.

 Music Therapy is proven to be effective even for people who have not responded or are resistant to other treatment approaches.
 Music calms and soothes the mind and enhances cognitive processes.
-Overall, Music Therapy can help a everyone an opportunity to maintain or improve their physical, mental, cognitive and psychological functions.
+Overall, Music Therapy can give everyone an opportunity to maintain or improve their physical, mental, cognitive and psychological functions.

 SOUNDS LIKE TEEN SPIRIT: Helping Teens Tune In